mahwish-dev/tlauncher-presence/readme.md

  You can create a shortcut to the bat file and then save it on your desktop with the name Tlauncher or something so that whenever you open the bat file to play minecraft, it opens the RPC too.

 #### Support
 If you have any bugs/problems with the RPC.
-Feel free to join the support server: https://discord.gg/jQYEFv8UXX
+Feel free to open an issue or join the support server: https://discord.gg/jQYEFv8UXX